hnymA/BFInterpreter/README.md

 The main body of the interpreter.
 The usage will be described later.

 - HelloWorld.txt
 The source code of Brainf\*ck which displays "Hello, world!".
-Please copy and use.
+Copy and paste the code to use it.

 - ascii.html
 ASCII code table.